bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>When performing a search query, what is more important, latency or throughput?
-And how to assure that what managing global infrastructure?</summary><br><b>
+And how to ensure that we manage global infrastructure?
+</summary><br><b>

 Latency.
-To have a good latency, a search query should be forwarded to the closest datacenter.
+To have good latency, a search query should be forwarded to the closest data center.
 </b></details>

 <details>
 <summary>When uploading a video, what is more important, latency or throughput?
 And how to assure that?</summary><br><b>

 Throughput.
-To have a good throughput, the upload stream should be routed to an underutilized link.
+To have good throughput, the upload stream should be routed to an underutilized link.
 </b></details>

 <details>
 <summary>What other considerations (except latency and throughput) are there when forwarding requests?</summary><br><b>

-* Keep caches updated (which means the request could be forwarded not to the closest datacenter)
+* Keep caches updated (which means the request could be forwarded not to the closest data center)
 </b></details>

 <details>